synkathairo/synkathairo.github.io/_posts/2021-12-21-arduinouno.md

 }
 ```

-This was wired as follows (refer to the original link for more details):
+This was wired as follows (refer to the original link for more details), using a 1K Ω resistor:

 ![single-LED](https://www.circuitbasics.com/wp-content/uploads/2017/05/Arduino-7-Segment-Display-Tutorial-Cathode-to-GPIO.png){: width="150"}

+I also found it helpful to check resistor values using an [online resistor calculator](https://www.digikey.com/en/resources/conversion-calculators/conversion-calculator-resistor-color-code).
+Resistance values in ohms are typically indicated by colored bands which correspond to certain values.
+It is important to note which side you begin reading the bands from, since you could obtain different values.
+An [online source](https://www.arrow.com/en/research-and-events/articles/resistor-color-code) suggested reading from the side with grouped bands (never from the side with a metallic band).
+The resistor here plays the role of limiting current (as we know from the elementary formulation of Ohm's Law, *I = V/R*) and therefore a higher resistance could be used to limit further the intensity/brightness of the LED.
+It is important to use resistors in electronics to protect against excessive current from damaging more sensitive components.

 --------